-To be eligible for Social Security disability benefits, you must prove that you are unable to engage in substantial gainful activity (SGA).
-The Social Security Administration (SSA) will want to know that you are unable to earn more than $1,220 at any job in which you are “qualified for.”
+To be eligible for Social Security Disability benefits, you must prove that you are unable to engage in substantial gainful activity (SGA).
+More specifically, the Social Security Administration (SSA) will want to know that you are unable to earn more than $1,550 per month at any job in which you are “qualified for.”

 This means that while your disability may prohibit you from performing at your most recent place of employment, you may have skills that can be used for another job.

 Upon applying for Social Security Disability benefits, one of the factors that will be examined is your ability to do another job, also called your “transferability of skills.”

 For purposes of classification, the SSA defines a particular position as “unskilled,” “semi-skilled,” or “skilled.”
 If you have previously worked in a job that is determined to be semi-skilled or skilled, the SSA will decide whether or not you have skills that could be used in another job or occupation.

 By evaluating your past work history, your skills, and your education, the SSA will determine your transferability of skills.